M. N. Miller’s 2019 Year In Film

 I’ve never watched a self-biographical film that’s less indulgent or egoistical than Har’el’s Honey Boy.
 Shia LaBeouf’s script is a rare work that’s so different, honest, and real, it goes against everything we know about conventional film rules.
 It’s a cinematic miracle.

 4. The Irishman

-The only thought that kept popping up in my head while watching director Sam Mendes gloriously immersive, thoroughly gripping and spine-tinglingly suspenseful film was, for lack of a better term, “the balls on this guy.”1917 is a stunning cinematic movie making achievement.
+The only thought that kept popping up in my head while watching director Sam Mendes’s gloriously immersive, thoroughly gripping, and the spine-tinglingly suspenseful film was, for lack of a better term, “the balls on this guy.”1917 is a stunning cinematic movie making achievement.

 J.C.
 Lee’s fresh and endlessly interesting adaptation of his own play is like nothing you’ve ever seen.
 Luce is a deeply layered strategic thriller whose take on white guilt and black existentialism is always at a thoughtful boil.
 Exhilarating, radically thought-provoking.

 1. The Last Black Man in San Francisco